Parmeshwar-Lokhande/Interactive-Excel-Dashboard/README.md

-# Interactive Excel Dashboard for Data Analysis
+# 📊Interactive Excel Dashboard for Data Analysis
  An interactive Excel dashboard designed to analyze and visualize data for better decision-making.

-1. Overview:-
+📌Overview:-

 This project focuses on building an interactive dashboard using Microsoft Excel.
 It helps users understand trends, patterns, and key metrics through charts, pivot tables, and slicers.

-2. Problem Statement:-
+❓ Problem Statement:-

 Raw data is often difficult to analyze and interpret.
 This project aims to convert complex data into meaningful visual insights using Excel dashboards.

-3. Dataset:-
+🗂️  Dataset:-

 Source: Provided / Sample business dataset